Our Beehives

 Here at Wild Garden

-Seeds, in partnership with our local beekeeper John, who looks after our bees
+Seeds, in partnership with our local beekeeper, who looks after our bees

 and has been a beekeeper for many years, we maintain 5 National style beehives.